dotnet/docs/docs/standard/serialization/system-text-json-customize-properties.md

   - "objects, serializing"
 ---

-# How to customize property names with System.Text.Json
+# How to customize property names and values with System.Text.Json

 By default, property names and dictionary keys are unchanged in the JSON output, including case.
 Enum values are represented as numbers.
 In this article, you'll learn how to: